toddbalwinski/twitter-to-bluesky/README.md

 # X to Bluesky Reposter Bot

-This bot reposts everything you post on X (Twitter) to Bluesky.
+This bot reposts everything a user posts on X (Twitter) to Bluesky.

-twittertobluesky@gmail.com
+Test Accounts:
+@XtoBluesky on X
+@autoreposter.bsky.social on Bluesky

 ## Setup
 1. Clone the repo.